eddinn/dotfiles/README.md

 # dotfiles

-## How I manage my dotfiles with GNU stow
+## How to manage dotfiles with GNU stow

 ### Installation, setup and usage